code-google-com/oyprojectmanager/docs/source/configure.rst

 .. confval:: shot_number_prefix

-   The prefix for :class:`~oyProjectManager.core.models.Shot` numbers.
+   The prefix for :class:`~oyProjectManager.models.shot.Shot` numbers.
 The default value is "SH".
 So with the default configuration a Shot with number 1 will have a code of "SH001"

 .. confval:: shot_thumbnail_filename

-   A Jinja2 template showing the filename of :class:`~oyProjectManager.core.models.Shot` thumbnails.
+   A Jinja2 template showing the filename of :class:`~oyProjectManager.models.shot.Shot` thumbnails.
 The default value is::

      shot_thumbnail_filename = "{{shot.code}}_thumbnail.{{extension}}"